Designing an effective speed-training program - Part 2

 If you identify a goal such as 'make me quicker' then how will you know if you have accomplished it?
-You have to set a time related measurable goal.
+You have to set a time-related measurable goal.
 This is one of the most overlooked and difficult components of the training plan.
-However, if you do not start with the end goal, end date, and work backwards, you cannot get a real understanding of how to progress your training.
+However, if you do not start with the end goal, or end date, and work backward you cannot get a real understanding of how to progress your training.

 2. Make a detailed analysis of the demands of your sport